CIERA-Northwestern/REACHpy/README.md

 	* Challenge 4: Analyze Gaia Data with Pandas

-Funding for the creation of this course was provided by the National Science Foundation through a combination of the IDEAS and Reach for the Stars Programs within CIERA at Northwestern University.
-IDEAS stands for **Integrated Data Drive Discovery in Earth and Astrophysical Sciences**.
+IDEASpy was originally developed as part of the Integrated Data-Driven Discovery in Earth and Astrophysical Sciences ([IDEAS](https://www.ideas.ciera.northwestern.edu/)) Research Traineeship program supported by the National Science Foundation under grant DGE-1450006.
+However, any opinions, findings, conclusions, and/or recommendations are those of the investigators and do not necessarily reflect the views of the National Science Foundation.
+It has since been modified for use by high school students with support from [Reach for the Stars](https://gk12.ciera.northwestern.edu/).

 ## Getting Started